deliriusz/quickpoc/README.md

 This does not break anything on existing installations, as brew installs bash in user space, and /bin/bash is still default option.

+## TODO
+- fix issue with multiple contract having the same name

 ## future

 - [x] support non-mainnet networks
 - [x] allow inputting multiple addresses
-- [ ] automatically pull all contracts listed on an immunefi page
+- [x] automatically pull all contracts listed on an immunefi page

 please submit issues for any additional features you'd like to see :)